Improvised explosive device: Directionally focused explosive charges

+A platter charge, is similar to EFPs in construction.
+The main differences being that the explosive charge does not have a cavity, and that the plate is flat and not concave.
+Where an EFP made with machined copper to use copper's ductility to create a penetrator, steel plate is used for its strength to resist deformation.
+The flat face of the explosive charge uniformly launches the projectile.
+If the projectile deforms into a slug, then it is an EFP.
+The steel platter stays intact as a plate to use kinetic energy to spall the target if it does not punch through.
+If it is used in breaching, it can remove most or all of the reinforcing steel as it punches a hole about the size of the platter, whereas an EFP would simply punch a small but deep hole as a penetrator.

-Chemical
+Chemical charges

-A device incorporating the toxic attributes of chemical materials designed to result in the dispersal of toxic chemical materials for the purpose of creating a primary patho-physiological toxic effect (morbidity and mortality), or secondary psychological effect (causing fear and behavior modification) on a larger population.
-Such devices may be fabricated in a completely improvised manner or may be an improvised modification to an existing weapon.
+An IED may incorporate toxic attributes of chemical materials designed to result in the dispersal of toxic chemical materials for the purpose of creating a primary patho-physiological toxic effect (morbidity and mortality), or secondary psychological effect (causing fear and behavior modification) on a larger population; such devices may be fabricated in a completely improvised manner or may be an improvised modification to an existing weapon.
+Substances that could potentially be used as improvised chemical charges include carbamates (Aldicarb), diisopropyl fluorophosphate (DFP) and organophosphates (parathion, methyl and ethyl).

-Biological
+Biological charges

-A device incorporating biological materials designed to result in the dispersal of vector borne biological material for the purpose of creating a primary patho-physiological toxic effect (morbidity and mortality), or secondary psychological effect (causing fear and behavior modification) on a larger population.

-Incendiary

-A device making use of exothermic chemical reactions designed to result in the rapid spread of fire for the purpose of creating a primary patho-physiological effect (morbidity and mortality), or secondary psychological effect (causing fear and behavior modification) on a larger population or it may be used with the intent of gaining a tactical advantage.
-Such devices may be fabricated in a completely improvised manner or may be an improvised modification to an existing weapon.
-A common type of this is the Molotov cocktail.
+An IED may incorporate biological materials designed to result in the dispersal of vector-borne biological material for the purpose of creating a primary patho-physiological toxic effect (morbidity and mortality), or secondary psychological effect (causing fear and behavior modification) on a larger population; such devices are fabricated in a completely improvised manner.
+Burkholderia mallei is the bacterium that causes the disease glanders, which could potentially be used as an improvised biological charge.

+Incendiary charges

+An IED may incorporate incendiary charges, for the purpose of causing and spreading a fire.
+Examples of such incendiary charges are those constituted by materials and mixtures such as, for example, napalm, thermite, magnesium powder, chlorine trifluoride, white phosphorus, chlorate and sugar, powdered aluminum and sulfur, and so on.
+Although purely incendiary improvised devices usually do not explode, they are still colloquially referred to as incendiary bombs.

-Radiological
+Radiological charges

-A speculative device incorporating radioactive materials designed to result in the dispersal of radioactive material for the purpose of area denial and economic damage, and/or for the purpose of creating a primary patho-physiological toxic effect (morbidity and mortality), or secondary psychological effect (causing fear and behavior modification) on a larger population.
+A speculative IED may incorporate radioactive materials, and being designed to disperse such materials for the purpose of area denial and economic damage, and/or for the purpose of creating a primary patho-physiological toxic effect (morbidity and mortality), or secondary psychological effect (causing fear and behavior modification) on a larger population.
 Such devices may be fabricated in a completely improvised manner or may be an improvised modification to an existing nuclear weapon.
 Also called a Radiological Dispersion Device (RDD) or "dirty bomb".

-Nuclear
+Nuclear charges

-Improvised nuclear device of most likely gun-type or implosion-type.
+A speculative IED, defined as an improvised nuclear device, may incorporate a nuclear charge, most likely a crude atomic bomb of the gun-type.